 Beet borscht, a gorgeous soup of Russian origin, is filled with summer-to fall produce and is as good served chilled as it is hot.

 Honestly, though, you can make borscht year round.
 If it weren’t for the fact that it’s a bit messy to make, I’d have it regularly.
 As it is, I most enjoy it on special occasions, such as Rosh Hashanah (the Jewish New Year).
-It’s actually a favored on this holiday for its subtle sweetness.
+It’s actually a favorite on this holiday for its subtle sweetness.